fenimore/socks/README.md

 # sock_notes
-messing around with socket on python
+Messing around with socket on python.
+A simple chat client and server application for chatting on local host.